FaultMod is a SKUA-GOCAD plugin for modeling faults, fault networks and related uncertainties.

 Fault displacement field

-The faults are often represented by a planar surfaces but it can also be described as displacement field within a volume.
+Faults are often represented by planar surfaces but they can also be described as a discontinuous displacement field within a volume.
 The Vectorial Field Shape Deformation algorithm allows to model the displacement field associated with a fault.
 It offers a tool to study fault kinematics, fault displacement profiles and to restore faulted structure.
+To learn more, see A parametric method to model 3D displacements around faults with volumetric vector fields and A parametric fault displacement model to introduce kinematic control into modeling faults from sparse data.

 (Displacement modelled using VFSD in FaultMod)